-It is the policy of the Ohio Expositions Commission (OEC) to prohibit discrimination and harassment of applicants and employees, due to race, color, religion, sex, including sexual harassment, sexual orientation and gender identity, national origin, disability, age (40 years or older) military status or veteran status.
+It is the policy of the Ohio Expositions Commission (OEC) to prohibit discrimination and harassment of applicants and employees, due to race, color, religion, gender, national origin (ancestry), military status (past, present or future), disability, age (40 years or older), genetic information or sexual orientation.
 Harassment will not be tolerated in the Ohio Expositions Commission’s workplace.

 It is the policy of OEC to maintain a working environment free from any discrimination, and to prohibit harassment of its employees and applicants, including sexual harassment.
 Sexual harassment is any unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature by a superior, subordinate or peer.
 Any employee or applicant who believes that she or he has been subject to sexual harassment should advise the offending individual that the action is not welcome and must stop.
 The aggrieved individual must then report such incident(s) to either her or his supervisor, the agency’s EEO and Diversity Manager, HR Administrator or the Equal Opportunity Division.